yoonsery/Carrot_Game/README.md

 💡 **Builder Pattern**

-Too many constructor arguments cause more error and make hard to read,  <br />
+Too many constructor arguments cause more errors and make hard to read,  <br />
 builder patter solve these problem by separating the construction of a complex object from its representation